rogerms/TurfReactNative/README.md

 react-native run-ios      //optionally add: --simulator="iPhone 4s"
 ```
 - Android:

+  Go to the android/ directory

+  Create a file called local.properties with this line:

+  sdk.dir = /Users/USERNAME/Library/Android/sdk

+  Where USERNAME is your OSX username

 ```
 react-native run-android    //I can't get it to work yet
 ```